alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 * you’re re-exporting live animals that were bred in captivity - follow the rules of Annex B species instead)
 * the animals are in [this list of exeption](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CONSLEG:2006R0865:20080225:EN:PDF#page=82) .

-$CTA
-[Check with APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-bristol) if you’re exporting elephant ivory, rhino horn, tigers and their parts and derivatives, bear bile, bear paws and gallbladders, and eggs of native British birds.
-You could be fined or imprisoned for up to 7 years if you break the rules.
-$CTA

 ##Apply for an ‘Article 10 certificate’

 Your application must include supporting documents showing the specimen was acquired or imported lawfully.
 These could be for: